open-quantum-safe/oqs-demos/openvpn/USAGE.md

 will start up the QSC-enabled openvpn server running and listening for quantum-safe crypto protected TLS 1.3 connections on port 1194.

-The docker volume referred-to by the variable `OQS_DATA` needs to be populated with certificates and OpenVPN configuration information as appropriate for the server running the image.
+The docker volume referred-to by the variable `OQS_DATA` needs to be populated with certificates and OpenVPN configuration information as appropriate for setting up a PQ-protected OpenVPN connection.

-As this requires some scripting already developed for other docker images we did not re-invent the wheel and simply point to such image: By executing
+The required scripting for generating all keys, certificates and configuration files is also contained in the image and can be run as follows:

-    docker run -v $OQS_DATA:/etc/openvpn --rm kylemanna/openvpn sh -c "ovpn_genconfig -u udp://$OQS_SERVER && EASYRSA_BATCH=1 ovpn_initpki nopass && EASYRSA_BATCH=1 easyrsa build-client-full CLIENTNAME nopass && ovpn_getclient CLIENTNAME > /etc/openvpn/CLIENTNAME.ovpn"
+    docker run -e OQSSIGALG=$OQS_SIGALG -e SERVERFQDN=$OQS_SERVER -e CLIENTFQDN=$OQS_CLIENT -v $OQS_DATA:/config/openvpn --rm openquantumsafe/openvpn sh -c "cd /config/openvpn && createcerts_and_config.sh"

-all required information is generated into the docker volume.
-The variable `OQS_SERVER` must contain the FQDN of the server running the instance.
+This generates all required configuration information into the docker volume.
+The mandatory environment variables `SERVERFQDN` and `CLIENTFQDN` must contain the FQDN of the server and the client respectively running the instance.
+The optional environment variable `OQSSIGALG` may contain the name of any of the [supported OQS PQ signature algorithms](https://github.com/open-quantum-safe/oqs-provider#algorithms); if not set, the default value "dilithium3" is used for creation of client and server keys and certificates.

-Additionally, information for connecting to the server is generated into the file `/etc/openvpn/CLIENTNAME.ovpn` and can be used to connect to the server.
+Additionally, information for connecting to the server is generated into the file `/etc/openvpn/client.config` and can be used to connect to the server.

 If you try this on your local computer, all required steps for installing client and server into a docker image in its own docker network are thus :